Phone

 • United Nations High Commissioner for Refugees: Established in 1950 as the successor to earlier refugee organizations, this body is responsible for protecting the rights and welfare of refugees worldwide.

-• Protection of Minority Rights: Early international agreements, such as the Peace of Westphalia (1648) and the Congress of Vienna (1815), recognized religious freedom, while the Berlin Treaty of 1878 promoted the protection of individual rights without discrimination on the basis of race, religion, or language.
+• Protection of Minority Rights: Early international agreements, such as the Peace of Westphalia (1648) and the Congress of Vienna (1815), recognized religious freedom, while the Berlin Treaty of 1878 promoted the protection of individual rights without discrimination based on race, religion, or language.
 A more comprehensive international instrument addressing minority protection is the 1992 United Nations Declaration on the Rights of Persons Belonging to National or Ethnic, Religious, and Linguistic Minorities.

 Protection of Women’s Rights